FAMU—FSU College of Engineering

 - A grade point average (GPA) of 3.0 or better on a 4.0 scale on all work while registered as an upper-division student.

-- An international applicant whose native language is not English must have taken the Test of English as a Foreign Language (TOEFL) within the last five years.
-Minimum test scores on the TOEFL are set by individual academic departments.
-See the College of Engineering Web site at http://eng.famu.fsu.edu for more information.
+- An international applicant whose native language is not English must have taken an English language proficiency exam within the last five years.
+Minimum test scores are set by individual academic departments.
+See the College of Engineering website at https://eng.famu.fsu.edu/prospective/graduate/admissions-requirements for more information.

-For further details on graduate or research programs, contact the College of Engineering at (850) 410-6423 or by e-mail at firstname.lastname@example.org.
-The college also maintains a Web site at http://eng.famu.fsu.edu with detailed information on all its graduate programs.
+For further details on graduate or research programs, contact the College of Engineering at (850) 410-6619 or by e-mail at firstname.lastname@example.org.
+The college also maintains a website at https://eng.famu.fsu.edu/ with detailed information on all its graduate programs.